William Powell: Personal life

 On April 15, 1915, Powell married Eileen Wilson, who was born Julia Mary Tierney.
 The couple had a son, William David Powell.
 They divorced in 1930.
 Powell's son became a television writer and producer before a period of ill health and depression led to his suicide in 1968.

 On June 26, 1931, Powell married actress Carole Lombard.
 They divorced in 1933, but starred in My Man Godfrey three years later.
 Powell was devastated by her death in an airplane crash in 1942.

 He was romantically involved with Jean Harlow, his co-star in Reckless (1935), until her unexpected death from illness in 1937.

 On January 6, 1940, three weeks after they met, Powell married his third wife, actress Diana Lewis, who retired from her film career to be his full-time wife.
 They remained married until his death in 1984.

-A Republican, Powell supported Thomas Dewey in the 1944 United States presidential election and the 1948 United States presidential election.
+A Republican, Powell supported Thomas Dewey in both the 1944 and 1948 United States presidential elections.